0xSickb0y/windcorp/README.md

 # windcorp
-Pentest Report for Windcorp CTF Challenges
+Pentest Report for the Windcorp CTF Challenges

 This report details the findings, methodologies, and steps taken during the penetration testing of the Windcorp series of Capture The Flag challenges.
 This is a practice documentation and is by no means a professional assessment.
 The purpose of this report is to outline key vulnerabilities, exploitation techniques and methodology.